-Our 12-Point Checklist for Proper Auxiliary Suspension Maintenance
+12-Point Checklist For Auxiliary Suspension Maintenance

 Auxiliary suspensions are fairly straightforward in concept - remaining in a raised position when not needed and dropping down to the road to support a heavy load - but a lot of sophisticated engineering goes into the steerable and non-steerable suspensions that Link manufactures.
 The first thing maintenance professionals notice when examining our auxiliary suspensions is how sturdy they are built.
 In fact, I was speaking with a gentleman just the other day who just had his first Link steerable auxiliary suspension installed, and he was very impressed with how large and robust the bushings and other components were compared with other suspensions he was more familiar with.

-While we take great pride in the reliability and durability of our auxiliary suspensions, they need to be properly inspected ever time you do a complete service job on the vehicle to keep them operating at peak performance.
-And while steerable auxiliary suspensions are a little more complicated than non-steerable suspensions due to having more moving parts, the following 12-point checklist should keep either type in good working condition:
+While we take great pride in the reliability and durability of our auxiliary suspensions, they need to be properly inspected every time you do a complete service job on the vehicle to keep them operating at peak performance.
+And while steerable auxiliary suspensions are a little more complicated than non-steerable suspensions due to having more moving parts, the following 12-point checklist should keep either type in good working condition.

-Auxiliary Suspension Maintenance Checklist:
+Auxiliary Suspension Maintenance Checklist

 - Frame Bracket Mounts.
 Make sure it's mounted correctly to the frame of the truck and check that the bolts are tight and